LazaTabax/AI-Impact-Scientometrics/README.md

 metrics.ipynb shows how the metrics were calculated.<br>
 figures.ipynb shows how the figures were created.<p>

-# How to cite

 # Contact
-For more information on the raw data and its preparation, read the data section of the paper or consult the authors.
+For more information on the raw data and its preparation, read the data section of the paper or consult [Michael Färber](https://sites.google.com/view/michaelfaerber), michael.faerber@kit.edu.